haris-hm/workspaces/README.md

 ### **3. What would you do differently next time?**

 Given the time constraint, I would've probably reduced the scope a little bit.
 I ended up having to skip some of the stretch features, like tagging notes and being able to search/filter through notes by tag.
 Most of my time was spent on getting the real-time updates to work.
+Also, I would probably make my own components to display on the page instead of using window alerts for things like delete confirmations or error messages.
+Because of time constraints, I went with the latter.

 ### **4. How did you incorporate feedback from the 12/5 check-in gallery?**